Education

 Warning Signs You Need Professional Help

-- Mold: Visible black mold or areas with water damage and mold growth
+• Mould: Visible black mould or areas with water damage and mould growth

-- Health Code Violations: Severity that endangers occupants or neighbors
+• Health Code Violations: Severity that endangers occupants or neighbours

 Getting Help: Next Steps

 If you're uncertain which level applies to your situation, professional assessors can provide accurate evaluation.
-Our team can assess your home and recommend the best path forward, whether DIY support, professional cleanup, or mental health resources.
+Our Toronto hoarding cleanup team can assess your home and recommend the best path forward, whether DIY support, professional cleanup, or mental health resources.

 Free Assessment Available